katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues

+Was ist ein change request?
+Es ist kein Bug, der beschrieben wird?

+Make your your request is really a change!
+A change would be:
+- feature
+-

 ## Before submitting an idea

 Before you take your time to fill out and submit a change request, we advise you